Yomguithereal/talisman/index.md

 The library's source code can be found on its Github [repository]({{ site.url }}).

+## Goals

+* **Modular**: the library is completely modular.
+This means that if you only need to compute a `levenshtein` distance, you will only load the relevant code.
+* **Straightfoward & simple**: just want to compute a jaccard index?
+No need to instantiate a class and use two methods to pass options and then finally succeed in getting the index.
+Just apply the `jaccard` function and get going.
+* **Consistent API**: the library's API is fully consistent and one should not struggle to understand how to apply two different distance metrics.
+* **Functional**: except for cases where classes might be useful (clustering notably), *Talisman* only uses functions, consumes raw data and order functions' arguments to make partial application & currying etc. as easy as possible.
+* **Performant**: the library should be as performant as possible for a high-level programming language library.
+* **Cross-platform**: the library is cross-platform and can be used both with node.js and in the browser.

 ## List of available modules

 *Top level*